AnsiPress/Docs/README.md

 #### SSH Setup

-In order to make AnsiPress works, We have to able remote server via `ssh hostname`
+In order to make AnsiPress works, we should be able to connect to remote server via `ssh hostname`

 ```
 $ vim ~/.ssh/config